 ISSO has partnered with Sprintax to provide nonresident federal tax return preparation software at no charge to ISU students and scholars.
 Sprintax will assist you to determine if you are a resident or nonresident, prepare the required forms, and file your tax return electronically if you are eligible to do so.
 Watch for an e-mail from issotax@iastate.edu with instructions for accessing Sprintax when the 2023 tax filing season opens in early February 2024.

-Most tax software for residents (TurboTax, H&R Block, TaxSlayer, TaxAct. etc.) provide electronic filing for resident returns.
+For residents, most tax software (TurboTax, H&R Block, TaxSlayer, TaxAct. etc.) provides electronic filing for resident returns.

-However you choose to file, be very certain to complete the correct forms for your tax residency status.
+However you choose to file, it is very important to complete the correct forms for your tax residency status.

 If you are due a refund or owe no additional tax, mail Forms 1040NR, and 8843 to: